 Combating Predatory Lending in New York City

 In a significant victory in the fight for fair lending, Relman, Dane & Colfax secured a major jury verdict against New York-based Emigrant Savings Bank and Emigrant Mortgage Company for discriminatory mortgage lending.
-The June 2016 verdict was both the first case in which a jury held a bank accountable for lending practices that contributed to the country’s 2008 financial collapse, and the first reverse redlining case ever to be tried in federal court
+The June 2016 liability verdict was both the first case in which a jury held a bank accountable for lending practices that contributed to the country’s 2008 financial collapse, and the first reverse redlining case ever to be tried in federal court

 Background: Emigrant Targets Minority Neighborhoods for Predatory Loans

 Between 1999 and 2008, Emigrant issued mortgage refinance loans under its STAR NINA program, which was designed exclusively for borrowers who had poor credit but significant equity in their homes.
-The bank did not examine the borrower’s ability to repay the loan, instead lending the money solely on the basis of the value of the homes.
+The bank did not examine the borrower’s ability to repay the loan, and instead lent the money solely on the basis of the value of the homes.
 Then, if a borrower fell behind on even a single payment, Emigrant imposed an automatic 18 percent default interest rate, forcing many borrowers to sell their homes or face foreclosure.
 These grossly unfavorable terms were buried in fine print and never explained to borrowers.

-Emigrant aggressively marketed STAR NINA loans to African-American and Hispanic homeowners with poor credit in New York City, resulting in a massive loss of equity and financial disaster for the plaintiffs, their families and the communities Emigrant targeted.
-Evidence presented at trial demonstrated that Emigrant was aware of the high rates of delinquency, foreclosures, and equity losses that its program created, but nevertheless grew the program until the very end of 2008, when regulators finally forced it to abandon the 18 percent default interest rate.
+Emigrant aggressively marketed STAR NINA loans to African-American and Hispanic homeowners with poor credit in New York City, resulting in a massive loss of equity and financial disaster for the plaintiffs, their families, and the communities Emigrant targeted.
+Evidence presented at both trials demonstrated that Emigrant was aware of the high rates of delinquency, foreclosures, and equity losses that its program created, but nevertheless grew the program until the very end of 2008, when regulators finally forced it to abandon the 18 percent default interest rate.

 Key Case Developments